 - Once it is fully combined, place the dough in a lightly oiled bowl and cover with plastic wrap and/or a towel.
 Set it in the sun or someplace warm and let it rise one and half to two hours, until it has just about doubled in size.

-- Make an egg white wash by mix an egg white and 1 Tbps water.
+- After the dough has rested again, make an egg white wash by mixing an egg white and 1 tbps water.
 Using a pastry brush or spoon, cover the dough in the egg white wash.

 - Transfer to a cooling rack and let rest until barely warm.
 Slice and enjoy!